sgladkoff/goldpan-ru/docs/goldpan.md

-# Goldpan 3.5.2 Main Features

-This document lists the primary features and capabilities available to Goldpan users.

-## Goldpan 3.5.2 is free!
+# Goldpan, a free multi-purpose linguistic software tool

 We are proud and happy to share this tool with the industry, free of charge.
 You do NOT have to pay anything for Goldpan - unless you want to use a couple of premium features needed only for large companies and serious projects.
 The core features of Goldpan are - *and will stay* - completely free.

+The current version of Goldpan is 3.5.2.

 ## Why do I need Goldpan and what is it for?